 While the city of Phoenix is beautiful, you can’t visit without exploring the deserts around the city.

-Desert Dog Offroad offers 4WD hummer tours every evening, providing the perfect opportunity to take in your stunning surroundings.
+There are 4WD hummer tours every evening, providing the perfect opportunity to enjoy your stunning surroundings.

-On a four-hour tour, your knowledgeable guide will tell you all about the landscape, show you some of its unique wildlife that only comes out at night, and even provide you with refreshments, making this the best way to explore the Sonoran desert in style.
+On a four-hour tour, your knowledgeable guide will tell you about the landscape, show you some of its unique wildlife that only comes out at night, and even refresh you, making this the best way to explore the Sonoran desert in style.

 13- Experience A Spectacle At The Arizona Wrestling Federation Arena